martijndevries/NLP_Reddit/README.md

 One thing that is obvious pretty quickly looking at the posts data is that more than 99% do not contain any useful information in the body (called the 'selftext').
 These are often either empty, or removed.
 Because of this, I did not look at the selftexts and only focused on the title and some additional information for this model.

 Because the post titles are required to be the same as the article headline, and because the same article is sometimes posted multiple times, I removed duplicate titles within the same subreddit.
 I also removed titles that included subreddit names, like r/politics or r/conservative.
 Another issue I noticed is that some titles are in other languages or even in other scripts.
 I attempted to filter out these titles by attempting to convert titles to ASCII - this only works for a select number of characters, and so if the title contains eg. a Chinese symbol, then the ascii conversion throws an error.
-This appears to work reasonably well in filtering out titles in non-latin scripts or that contain symbols not native to English (like the Turkish ı).
+This appears to work reasonably well in filtering out titles in non-latin scripts or that contain symbols not native to English (like the Turkish dotless ı).

 I also looked at how predictive other pieces of information might be for the model.
 The image below shows the comment distribution under each post for both subreddits:

 <img src="./figures/post_num_comments.png" style="float: left; margin: 20px; height: 400px">

+As these distributions look different enough, I added num_comments as a feature to the model.

+A final piece of imortant

 ## Overall Summary and Conclusions